wp-plugins/updraftplus/readme.txt

 * TWEAK: Show all defined constants in the debug dialog
 * TWEAK: Detect + deal with situations where the webserver double-gzipped the database file
 * TWEAK: Display a warning in the FTP configuration section if the hosting company disabled FTP functions
+* TWEAK: Make sure that WebDAV notices are included in UD's log file

 = 1.8.5 - 2014/01/09 =